 In this case, the prior art taught that (1) combination therapy was often used to treat RA; (2) methotrexate was the most commonly used drug for combination therapy; and (3) methotrexate was not expected to interfere with the activity of biologic agents and thus its therapeutic effect may be additive.
 (Ex.
-1002 ¶¶ 38-39, 41, 45, 52, 84.)
+1002 ¶¶ 33-34, 36, 40, 47, 78.)
 The prior art also taught that rituximab should be used to treat RA.
-(Id. ¶¶ 64-66.)
+(Id. ¶¶ 58-60.)
 Therefore, it would have been obvious to treat RA with combination therapy consisting of methotrexate and any new biologic agent, including rituximab.

 To the extent that Patent Owner argues that POSAs would not have agreed with the Edwards 1998 proposal to treat RA with rituximab, as it did in its Preliminary Response in IPR2015-00415, real-world evidence suggests otherwise.
 For example, Dr. Gryn had the idea to treat RA with rituximab and suggested that use to Biogen, which held a monopoly on rituximab in 1998.
 (Ex.
 1006; see also Ex.
-1002 ¶ 67.)
-As another example, Dr. Goldberg used the dosing schedule in the Rituxan[®] label to treat patients with Felty's disease, an autoimmune disease closely related to RA, shortly after Rituxan[®] was first approved to treat NHL.
-(Ex.
-1028 ¶¶ 14-15; see also Ex.
-1002 ¶ 67.)
+1002 ¶ 61.)
 Similarly, both Dr. Looney and Maloney 1994 independently proposed using rituximab to treat autoimmune diseases.
 (Ex.
 1010; Ex.
 1025; see also Ex.
-1002 ¶ 67.)
+1002 ¶ 61.)

 Moreover, the proposal in Edwards 1998 to treat RA with rituximab was well received by POSAs.
 (Ex.
-1002 \P 66.)
-Dr. Edwards, the author of that proposal, succeeded in securing funding from the University College London

-Hospitals to conduct a trial to treat subjects with RA with rituximab in October 1998.
+1002 \P 60.)
+Dr. Edwards, the author of that proposal, succeeded in securing funding from the University College London Hospitals to conduct a trial to treat subjects with RA with rituximab in October 1998.
 (Ex.
 1033.)
 He also succeeded in securing approval from that University's ethics committee (Ex.1034), and permission to use rituximab off-label during that trial to treat RA from the UK Medicines Control Agency.
 (Ex.
-1035.)4.
+1035.).

-These real-world facts are probative evidence that a POSA would have been motivated to treat RA with rituximab using the dosing schedule set forth in the Rituxan® label.
+These real-world facts are probative evidence that a POSA would have been motivated to treat RA with rituximab using the dosing schedule set forth in the Rituxan[®] label.
 See, e.g., Nat'l Steel Car, Ltd. v.
 Canadian Pac.
-Ry., Ltd., 357 F.3d 1319, 1338 (Fed.
+Ry., Ltd., 357 F.3d

+1319, 1338 (Fed.
 Cir.
 2004) (holding that evidence of what a POSA did demonstrated the obviousness of a claimed combination, even absent public distribution of the evidence).
 Contemporaneous invention, "though not determinative of statutory obviousness, [is] strong evidence of what constitutes the level of ordinary skill in the art."
 Geo.
 M. Martin Co. v.
 All.
 Mach.
 Sys.
 Int'l LLC, 618 F.3d 1294, 1306 (Fed.
 Cir.
 2010) (citations omitted).